The Risks of Not Having Enough Oxygen

 Work with your doctor to develop an action plan for flare-ups.
 Know what to do when breathing trouble strikes.

 Hypoxia occurs when there is a reduced amount of oxygen in body tissues.
 Hypoxemia presented in COPD is relatively easy to correct with relatively small amounts of supplemental oxygen.
-Stem cell therapy may help promote healing and better lung function before the onset of severe problems such as hypoxia.
+Cellular therapy may help promote healing and better lung function before the onset of severe problems such as hypoxia.

-If you have a chronic lung condition, you may qualify for stem cell therapy at the Lung Institute.
+If you have a chronic lung condition, you may qualify for cellular therapy at the Lung Institute.
 Contact us online, or call one of our patient coordinators at (800) 729-3065 to find out if you qualify.

 - Breathing Exercises